godlikeonline/PatchBuilder.NET/README.md

 This tool must be run on an environment that matches the target environment.
 The first argument is the root directory of the compiled solution on an environment that matches the target environment (say Test or Staging).

 Place a file called FilesToProcess.txt in the same directory as the EXE.
-This input file simply lists the names, including extensions of the deployables that your patch fixes.
+This input file simply lists the names, including extensions, of the deployables that your patch consists of.
+Current behaviour is inclusion of the matching pdb file for every dll.

 Output is placed in C:\Temp\PatchBuilder.NET\<value of second argument>

 For further help run the tool with no arguments or with the single argument 'help'.